Down syndrome

 Down syndrome, Trisomy 21

-What gene change causes Down Syndrome?
+What gene change causes this Syndrome?

 What are the main symptoms of Down Syndrome?